Gifted college students with ADHD have a special place in my heart, because I was once the same. It isn’t easy.

 Working with Parents

 Good coaching incorporates both collaboration and confidentiality.
-If parents are involved in the coaching process, the student, parent(s), and coach will agree on rules about which parts of our coach-student conversation can be shared with the parents, and which parts will remain confidential.
+If parents are involved in the coaching process, the student, parent(s), and coach will agree on which parts of our coach-student conversation can be shared with the parents, and which parts will remain confidential.

 Ready to Talk?

 I welcome to the opportunity to talk with students and/or parents at any time.
 Please feel free to contact me here.